 The reason insurance companies offer full glass coverage is because they want you to get your windshield repaired to help avoid a more serious incident.
 Most companies won’t increase your premiums after a glass claim as they do with other claims.

-If you don’t have comprehensive or glass coverage or don’t want to be out your deductible, it may be possible to file a liability claim on the at-fault party’s insurance policy.
+If you don’t have comprehensive or glass coverage or don’t want to be out of your deductible, it may be possible to file a liability claim on the at-fault party’s insurance policy.
 This would generally apply for objects falling off of a vehicle rather than road debris being kicked up by someone else’s tires.
 Even if a truck has a “not responsible for damage sign,” these types of signs typically have little to no legal weight as drivers are responsible for securing their loads.
 Of course, you would need proof, such as dashcam video or an immediate police report, of how the damage happened.

 Talk to Your Insurance Agent